Dennis-UoG/Embedded-Programming-Bicycle-Radar/README.md

 ---

-### 🧠 IMU Module (WitMotion Gyroscope)
+### 🧠 IMU Module (WitMotion)

-- **Description**: A 6-axis inertial measurement unit combining a gyroscope and accelerometer, used for detecting motion and orientation.
+- **Description**: A 9-axis inertial measurement unit combining a gyroscope and accelerometer, used for detecting motion and orientation.
 - **Advantages**:
   - Real-time crash or fall detection, enhancing rider safety.
   - High sensitivity and fast response, ideal for dynamic environments.